Maenhalah1/Gallery-System/README.md

 >(not Finished)

 **Creating By
- ( PHP , PHP OOP , Some Plugins Js , Js and JQuery, HTML , CSS, and Some Ajax )**
+ ( PHP , PHP OOP , Some Plugins Js , Js and JQuery, HTML , CSS, Bootstrap , and Some Ajax )**